How Chadwick Boseman's Private Love Story Added Another Layer to His Legacy - E! Online

 He was laid to rest Sept.
 3 in a private funeral at Welfare Baptist Church Cemetery in Belton, S.C., which was followed the next day by a public memorial in his nearby hometown of Anderson.

-In addition to the outpouring of love and tributes, and then of course the expected curiosity as to how Marvel was going to fill the irreplaceable Boseman's shoes for the slated Black Panther sequel, anticipation ramped up for the debut of Ma Rainey's Black Bottom—Boseman's final film—on Netflix.
+In addition to the outpouring of love and tributes, anticipation ramped up for the debut of Ma Rainey's Black Bottom—Boseman's final film—on Netflix.

 The adaptation of the August Wilson-penned drama didn't disappoint and the movie ended up showered with award-season recognition, most of it for Viola Davis in the title role, her stellar hair and makeup team, and Boseman.